How to Speed Up Lightroom Culling: Fast RAW Photo Workflow for Mac Users

 Narrative is fully optimised for Apple Silicon and processes entirely offline.
 For MacBook Air users in particular, moving culling out of Lightroom is the single highest-impact change you can make to your editing speed.

-Try Narrative for free — no credit card required.
+Try Narrative free on the Ultra plan — no credit card required.

 Import your next shoot, let the AI do its first pass, and see what your culling time actually looks like when the bottleneck is removed.